Legislative Update User User

 HB 4194 was a “rules bill” – a bill that authorizes a state agency to establish a legislative rule.
 West Virginia law requires a rules bill to be passed out of committee even if the committee(s) considering the rules bill does not approve of the legislative rule.

 The House Government Organization Committee voted to pass HB 4194 out of committee with the recommendation that the legislative rule contained in HB 4194 not be authorized because of the Sunrise Review Application process.
 The Committee’s recommendation amended the original bill to prohibit the State Fire Commission from promulgating a legislative rule relating to the certification of home inspectors.
 HB 4194 then went to the House Judiciary Committee.
 According to members in West Virginia, a new bill will be drafted and introduced that does NOT include the Sunrise provision.
 After much deliberation in committee it was determined that the House Judiciary should agree with the House Gov. Org committee and pass the bill on to the Senate.
 It was thought that the Senate committees, having originated the SB630 in 2000 would realize the significance of the Bill and send SB 339 (duplicate of HB 4192) through as APPROVED.
-The bundle of bills was called the “Military Affairs” Committee Bundle and was sent back to the full House for a final vote.
+The bundle of bills was called the “Military Affairs” Committee Bundle and was sent back to the full House for a final vote, great post to read click here.

 The House Judiciary Committee incorporated the amended legislative rule contained in HB 4194 into Committee Substitute HB 4192.
 Committee Substitute HB 4192 is comprised of a bundle of rules bills.
 On February 28, the House Judiciary Committee sent Committee Substitute HB 4192 on to be considered by the full House.
 Committee Substitute HB 4192 was placed on the floor calendar for March 1.